eliastheis/eliastheis/README.md

 ### Hi there 👋, I'm Elias
 I live in Germany and am currently studying computer science.
 I'm interested in machine learning with Python.
 I learned Java as my first programming language in school then I taught Python myself.

-Skills: Python / Java / HTML / CSS / JS
+Skills: Python / Java / C / HTML / CSS / JS

 - 🔭 I’m currently working on some private projects
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning MongoDB

 ### Here is a Chrome-Extension/FireFox-Addon I made
 It is a darkmode for the course-management-system from my university.